Pregnancy Exercises that Tighten and Tone

 My answer: lift weights!

-You don’t need to be a bodybuilder (you’re doing that already 😉 ), but by incorporating the right strength training exercises, you can keep yourself feeling fit and looking toned all pregnancy long.
+You don’t need to be a bodybuilder (you’re doing that already 😉 ).
+By incorporating the right strength training exercises, you can keep yourself feeling fit and looking toned all pregnancy long.

 Pregnancy Exercises: Why Moms Should Lift Weights